vaithak/needle/README.md

 # needle
-A minimalist Pytorch-like neural net framework with custom-built autograd engine and GPU-supported array backend.
-This was built using course assignments for [CMU's DL systems course](https://dlsyscourse.org/)

 ![image](needle.png)

-- Examples are in [apps](/apps) directory.
+A basic autograd engine with a minimalist module for implementing neural nets above it and GPU-supported array backend.
+It works by doing reverse mode AD (Automatic Differentiation) over the dynamically built computational graph.

+This was a personal just for fun and learning project built using course assignments for [CMU's DL systems course](https://dlsyscourse.org/)